 chronic diseases die in hospitals.
-In addition, approximately 60%-90% of in-hospital deaths in children occur in intensive care units.^{5 6} While the PICU is a place of advanced lifesustaining care delivery and recovery, it is also the place where most children die in hospitals.
-This means that parents must face overwhelmingly difficult life-limiting decisions for their loved ones.

-trajectories that children and The families follow in the PICU are also variable.
-According to one study, from the initial discussion about discontinuing life-sustaining treatment, the time it took for parents and healthcare providers to make a decision varied widely, from immediately to 19 days.
-Physicians and nurses report that 2 physicians usually initiate discussions about limiting life-sustaining treatments and that family members are rarely the first to bring up such discussions.
+In addition, approximately 60%-90% of in-hospital deaths ∃ in children occur in intensive care units.^{5 6} While the PICU is a place of advanced lifesustaining care delivery and recovery, it is also the place where most children die in hospiwhelmingly difficult life-limiting decisions for their loved ones trajectories that children and The families follow in the PICU are also variable.
+According to one study, from the initial discussion about discontinuing lifesustaining treatment, the time it took for parents and healthcare providers to make a decision varied widely, from immediately to 19 days.
+Physicians and nurses report that physicians usually initiate discussions about limiting life-sustaining treatments and that family members are rarely the first to bring up such discussions.
 10 Healthcare providers face communication barriers with parents, including making end-of-life (EOL) care decisions, discussions about not resuscitating and the transition to bereavement care.
-11 12 Effective communication with parents can be
+11 12 Effective communication with parents can be difficult for healthcare providers, especially when there is a discrepancy between the information parents desire to be given and the real information.
+13